wristpy.core.orchestrator

 - verbosity: The logging level for the logger.

 - output_filetype: Specifies the data format for the save files.
-Must be None when processing files, must be a valid file type when processing directories.
+Only used when processing directories.

 Returns: